mach-systems/100BASET1-MG/README.md

-# 100BASET1-MG
-100BASE-T1 Media Gateway C language SDK - An STM32CubeIDE project
+# 100BASE-T1 Media Gateway C language SDK
 100BASE-T1 Media Gateway is a configurable Automotive Ethernet switch and communication bridge.
 The device can be used as frame sniffer (Active TAP), employing the packet forwarding function, as well as Ethernet – CAN(/FD) gateway, allowing data to be bi-directionally passed between any of the Ethernet ports and the CAN or CAN FD network.
 The gateway features three 100BASE-T1 ports, one Gigabit Ethernet (1000BASE-T or 10/100BASE-TX) port, two CAN(/FD) channels, LIN bus, and a USB port.
 All Ethernet ports are internally connected to a switch circuit.
 A microSD card slot, two digital outputs, and two analogue inputs are also available.